How to cancel Virgin Media

 Cancelling Virgin Media broadband and TV at the same time

 If you have both Virgin Media broadband and TV in a bundle, it's double trouble.
-Cancelling your services means paying a 'disconnection' fee of 80-100% of what remains on your contract including both services.
-Virgin Media will want its V6 set-top box back, too, and you will have to go to the extra trouble of boxing it up and posting it.
+Cancelling your services means paying an 'early disconnection' fee of what remains on your contract including both services.
+Virgin Media will want any Virgin TV boxes, hubs, WiFi boosters or pods back, too, and you will have to go to the extra trouble of boxing it up and posting it.
 Same if you just want to cancel Virgin TV.
+For newer equipment, there are options to recycle your old equipment, and you can find local recycling facilities on the Virgin Media website.

 When you can cancel Virgin Media broadband and/or TV for free

 A contract works both ways.
-If you think Virgin Media has a cheek charging you for every month of your contract whether you end it or not, just remember that Virgin Media has a host of obligations to you too.
-And it's when it breaks one of those obligations that you have the opportunity to cancel Virgin Media during your contract for free.
+If you think Virgin Media is unfairly charging you for every month of your contract whether you end it or not, just remember that Virgin Media has a host of obligations to you too.
+If Virgin Media does not uphold its obligations to you, you may be able to cancel your services with them before the contract ends, and without any early disconnection fees.

 - During your free cancellation or 'cooling off' period – The law states that you have 14 days from and including the day your services are switched on to leave without any further charge.
 This is often referred to as a 'cooling off period'.
 The only thing you won't be compensated for will be any money you spent on pay-per-view TV.
 You can't sign up, watch the latest Tyson Fury fight, then cancel.
 Virgin Media will still charge you for what you watched